Considerations and Tips

 • Animal models of diseases affecting domestic animals

-• Animals models presented in the book “Nonhuman Primates in Biomedical Research”out of the chapters 1, 2, 4.
-These chapters (i.e, other than 1, 2, 4 and 6) are NOT included as source of questions since, to date, the 2nd and last edition of this book is dated 2012.
+• Animals models presented in the book “Nonhuman Primates in Biomedical Research”out of the chapters 1, 2, 4 and 6.
+These chapters are NOT included as source of questions since, to date, the 2nd and last edition of this book is dated 2012.

 KO and KI mice are often employed to study the role of a gene, although they might not necessarily represent an animal model of human disease per se.
 These papers are of lower priority but might be considered as long as they include good pathology descriptions.